murrha/ice-rink-app/README.md

 <h1>Ice Rink App</h1>
-<hr><p>A web application that will show the ice rinks around the user's location.
-The user will also be able to filter the results to see which ice rinks are indoor or outdoor.</p>
+<hr><p>A web application that will show the ice rinks around Los Angeles and Orange County and will filter out which places are indoor or outdoor.</p>
-<p>Due to the time constraints, the results will be focused around Los Angeles and Orange County.</p><h2>General Information</h2>
+<h2>General Information</h2>
 <hr><ul>
 <li>A winter-themed project for MLH's Hackcoming 2</li>
 </ul><ul>
-<li>Shows the user available ice rinks and allows the user to filter results of whether they are indoor or outdoor</li>
+<li>MVP would be the display of the map as well as markers of the ice areas within the counties</li>
 </ul><ul>
 <li>First hackathon project, testing out technologies I've never used before, building up my front-end skills, and challenging myself</li>
 </ul><h2>Technologies Used</h2>
 <hr><ul>
-<li>React</li>
+<li>React 18.2.0</li>
 </ul><h2>Features</h2>
 <hr><ul>
 <li>MapBox GL API</li>